Table of Contents

 Because the Yucatan peninsula was under the sea until very recently, it’s mostly made out of limestone rocks – much like Florida.
 However, while Florida’s limestone makes it a very swampy area, Yucatan’s limestone is deeper and all water that falls onto it strains down far below the surface.
 This brief geological note meant one thing for the Yucatan Maya people – there was no surface water, no lakes, no rivers, no freshwater sources whatsoever.

 Faced with this challenge, the Yucatan Maya managed to develop complex rainwater filtration and water storage systems.
 Astonishingly, they did so thousands of years ago!
 However, despite all their innovations, they still depended very much on the rain.
-Their storage and filtration methods meant that they could usually survive a extra dry season, however, two or more consecutive dry seasons usually spelled devastation for entire communities, towns, and areas.
+Their storage and filtration methods meant that they could usually survive an extended dry season, however, two or more consecutive dry seasons usually spelled devastation for entire communities, towns, and areas.

 So, Kukulkan’s status as a god of rain and water meant much more for the Yucatan Maya than other rain gods meant for their people elsewhere around the world.